-- modelling should be sufficiently detailed to determine whether the Project exceeds any of the MINI criteria (as detailed in section 5 and section 6 of these Guidelines). - (b) If the Project does not exceed any MINI criteria, the Relevant TNSP(s) or AEMO must determine that an inter-network test is not required, and the remainder of NER clause 5.7.7 does not apply. - (c) By virtue of their size and impact on the power system, all actionable Integrated System Plan (ISP) projects are anticipated to have a MINI.
+- (b) If the Project does not exceed any MINI criteria, the Relevant TNSP(s) or AEMO must determine that an inter-network test is not required, and the remainder of NER clause 5.7.7 does not apply. - (c) By virtue of their size and impact on the power system, all actionable Integrated System Plan (ISP) projects,4 are anticipated to should be assessed as to whether they have a MINI.